VikashRawat1/Jdbuilder/README.md

 24) align id with jobid in mobile view in card -> p1 - Done

 Yogender's feedback point
+i) After click on add new mandatory/desired input it should open in edit mode.30-40 min

+ix) Implement auto suggestion in mandatory and desired skill.
+3,4 hours

+Completed
-i) After click on add new mandatory/desired input it should open in edit mode. ii) all button(Cancel,back,save as draft etc) in  should alligned right and add more space should be there from above content. iii) Buttons in view/edit page should be square button. iv) secondary button(Save As draft/ Edit jd) background should be white and outline/text color should be purple
+iv) secondary button(Save As draft/ Edit jd) background should be white and outline/text color should be purple -- 20 min iii) Buttons in view/edit page should be square button.10 min ii) all button(Cancel,back,save as draft etc) in  should alligned right and add more space should be there from above content.
+30 min viii) Cancel and back button in view/edit jd should be allign center.
+20 min
-v) After save as copy it should redirect to listing jd page(show relevant data). vi) user profile image should not be distorted in mobile view. vii) dmi logo should be left alligned in mobile view also. viii) Cancel and back button in view/edit jd should be allign center. ix) Implement auto suggestion in mandatory and desired skill.
+v) After save as copy it should redirect to listing jd page(show relevant data).
+30 min vi) user profile image should not be distorted in mobile view.
+30min vii) dmi logo should be left alligned in mobile view also.
+20 min